skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Norvus looks dismayed, "Then what are you doing here young man?"

-"Like I said, I'm looking for the Mage..."
+"Like I said, I'm looking for the Mage…"

 "Yes.
 Well, I have no idea where it is.
 In my studies I tried to locate it, but I was unsuccessful. "